unc-csxl/csxl.unc.edu/docs/auth.md

 Authorization concerns in the `csxl.unc.edu` application can be thought of as the union of two distinct rule sets:

-1. Feature-specific Rules
+## 1. Feature-specific Rules

 When a feature of the website, via one or more of its models, is related to one or more users in the system, it is likely these users will need authorization to carry out specific actions on these models.
 This authorization is achieved via feature-specific rules.
 For example, a user who has registered for a workshop should be able to unregister themselves if a conflict has arisen.
 This user should not be able to unregister *other* users, though.
 A workshop leader may be able to modify the details of *their* workshop, but not someone else's.

 The logic for enforcing feature-specific concerns should be specified in the feature's backend service layer methods.
 Developers are encouraged to factor out this logic into reusable helper functions; it is likely many service methods will rely upon the same logic.

 All backend service layer methods with authorization concerns should accept a `subject: User` as their first parameter.
 This represents the user attempting to carry out the action and whose authorization needs verification.
-If your backend service layer method determines the subject does not have permission to carry out the operation, raise a `backend.services.permission.UserPermissionError`.
+If your backend service layer method determines the subject does not have permission to carry out the operation, raise a [`backend.services.permission.UserPermissionError`](backend/services/permission.py).
 Example usage of this exception:

 ```python
 raise UserPermissionError('workshops.update', f'workshops/{workshop.id}`)